1924 British Columbia general election

+1923 redistribution of ridings

+An Act was passed in 1923, providing for an increase in the seats in the Assembly from 47 to 48 upon the next election.
+The following changes were made:

 Campaign

 The Provincial Party, which nominated candidates only in 1924, was formed by a group of British Columbia Conservative Party dissidents known as the "Committee of 100", led and funded by the wealthy General Alexander McRae and political elements from the United Farmers of British Columbia.
 McRae claimed that the Liberal government of John Oliver and the previous administrations of Conservative Premier William John Bowser, then the opposition leader, were corrupt.
 Many of his allegations were related to the funding of the Pacific Great Eastern Railway plan to reach Prince George in the Northern interior of the province, which was not achieved until many years later.
 He claimed that there were kickbacks, patronage and various wrongdoings.
 His allegations were never proven.
 The election was bitterly fought with sensational allegations against all three leaders.
 McRae was not elected.
 Both Bowser and Oliver lost their seats but Oliver continued to lead his Liberal Party as Premier of a minority government after the election.

+In the single-member districts, there was only one two-way contest, and most were either two- or three-way battles:

+Aftermath

+All three major party leaders had lost their races.
+In McRae's case, he missed becoming MLA in Vancouver City only because his fellow candidate Andrew McCreight Creery obtained 63 more votes.
+In an August byelection, Oliver gained a seat in Nelson when Kenneth Campbell chose to stand aside.
+Bowser decided to retire from politics, and Robert Henry Pooley (Esquimalt) was selected as the new Conservative leader.

+The Provincial and Labour members would support critical portions of the Liberal legislative programme in the following session of the Legislature.